 Exercise is a great way to fight depression as it promotes many changes in the brain and new activity patterns help to make you feel calm.
 It also works as a distraction against the negative thought cycles that feed depression.
 Build walking into your morning routine to help get you out of bed.

 Walking in unknown places can be a great experience.
 It doesn’t matter if you go to the forest or just walk to another part of the city.
 You might discover a beautiful field, a perfect picnic spot down by the river or a new café.
 Discovering new spots and hidden gems is essentially instant gratification for your exercise and another great benefit of walking.

 In any case, getting to know new things broadens your horizons.
 You can share your discoveries with your friends and family and pass on the joy and experience.

 Another scientific study investigated the relationship between physical activity and dementia.
 The result was that regular exercise can reduce the risk of dementia and may even slow the progression.
 According to the study, this is particularly true for Alzheimer’s, which is the most common type.

 Walking is essential for your health – especially during cold and flu season.
 A study with more than 1000 participants found that those who walked at least 20 minutes, five days a week had 43 percent less sick days.
 And, if they did get sick, their symptoms weren’t nearly as bad, and they didn’t last as long.

 Hopefully, these reasons have convinced you to make walking part of your routine.
 What are you waiting for?
 Tie up those laces, get outside, get moving – and enjoy the benefits of walking.

 This article has been translated from German by Karen Stankiewicz.
-You can view the original here: Spazieren gehen: So gesund sind ein paar Schritte täglichaffiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can view the original here: Spazieren gehen: So gesund sind ein paar Schritte täglichunderlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.